 It might be surprising how eager real estate agents are to partner with mortgage brokers and grow your businesses together.
 Both parties are focused on providing for the client and giving them the best service on their home buying journey.
 If you’re helping them make their clients happy, they will continue to push business your way and you’ll establish trust between one another.

 “Anytime we’re closing a deal, we’re marketing for our real estate agents as well.
 We’re going to let them know, they’re our clients too, and hopefully, we can have a conversation about continuing to work together moving forward.” – Josh Lewis, AIME Member

 6.)
 Create Value

 The days of dropping off rate sheets and sending emails once a week are obsolete.
-If you want a real estate agent to start sending business your way, you need to give them something of value.
+If you want a real estate agent to start sending business your way, you need to give them something of value as the primary means of how to get mortgage clients in a mutually beneficial business relationship.
 This doesn’t have to come in the form of leads, but ensure it is something they will benefit from.